SijiaLi/GoogleMapsStars/README.md

-# Visualizing Geo Information Saved in Google Maps
+After 10+ trips to NYC I feel like it would be so much fun to create my own NYC vlog in a geeky way!
+As a result, I made a interactive map filled with all the fun places I've been to: coffee shops, restaurants, landmarks, hippie stores, even fitness studios.

-After 10+ trips to NYC I feel like I need to create my own NYC vlog in a geek way!
-So voila, here it is!
+I collected data from my Google Maps history, did some data cleaning and formatting, and converted the file to geojson format that GitHub requires for rendering.
+Voila, here it is!

 <p align="center">
   👣 My Footprint in NYC